 GRAND RAPIDS, Mich.
 (WOTV)- Cold and flu season has already hit West Michigan and for many families the sick day struggle has already begun.
 You know what we mean.
-Those days where you have a big meeting and your child wakes up at 2 a.m. feverish.
-You pray that some Tylenol will do the trick until you hear the classic, “My tummy hurts” line and the vomiting begins!
+Those days where you have a big meeting and your child wakes up feverish at 2 a.m.
+You pray that some Tylenol will do the trick until you hear the classic, “My tummy hurts,” and the vomiting begins!
 Yuck.

 Rebecca from Grand Rapids: Always wash hands before eating anything.
 Make it a habit and they’ll start to do it on their own.
 As for balancing work and sick kids – my husband and I have a system.
-We label days level 5 if they are can’t miss at work.
-We both try not to schedule a level 5 on the same day.
+We label days level 5 if they are a can’t-miss day at work.
+We try not to schedule a level 5 on the same day.
 If someone has a level 5, the other covers if a child is sick and needs to stay home.
 It helps us feel prepared and like we know what to do if a big day is coming.

 Sarah from Greenville: Teach your child to wash hands, and cough into their shoulder.
 I use family as my back up when my kids are sick and unable to go to daycare.
 I keep Motrin & Tylenol & vapor rub on hand.